Experience the drama of Handel’s ode to the power of music.

 This musical feast is a setting of poetry by John Dryden written in honour of St. Cecilia, the patron saint of music.
 It premiered at London’s Covent Garden in 1736, and includes concertos for harp and organ.
 It promises to have you on your feet, joining the many who "rend the skies with loud applause.”

-Join us for a free pre-concert chat one hour before the show with conductor and teacher Larry Beckwith.
+Join us for a free pre-concert chat one hour before the show titled "Harnessing the power of musick" with conductor and teacher Larry Beckwith.

 * Recorded by Tafelmusik